eugenia-ponomarenko/ToDo-REST-Go/K8s/README.md

 kubectl apply -f db.yaml
 ```

-Then forward port for **db** service to have access from the Internet and migrate DB (but for mgration open a new terminal so as not to close the connection)
+Wait a little for **running** status of all resources and then forward port for **db** service to have access from the Internet and migrate DB (but for migration open a new terminal so as not to close the connection)

 ```
 kubectl --namespace todo-app-ns port-forward svc/db 5432